 If you stay in Singapore, you can get these stuff from Decathlon, my favorite sports store in Singapore.

 OPTIONS: Prefer to stay dry and still be able to see the marine life in their natural habitat?
-You can either join a Glass Bottom Boat Tour or enjoy a Whale Watching Cruise.
-The latter is only available during winter.
+Take a look at this Glass Bottom Boat Tour.

 Giza Banta Cliff: The Place where many civilians jumped to their death